 What Can I Expect in Regard to Working Environment & Job Responsibilities?

 Since PR professionals work across all industries, you will find a wide range of workplaces.
-Job data from 2014 shows that the following sectors have the highest rates of employment of public relations specialists:**
+For example, many public relations specialists work for:

 You can easily see the variance that could exist between the different settings.
 For example, working in a hospital would provide a much different environment than that of a sports arena.
 However, in general, a PR position is considered an office job, even though you may not spend that much time sitting at your desk.
 On any given day, you could be attending meetings and events, giving speeches, and getting involved with community activities, just to provide a few examples of the many responsibilities that would make up your role.

 Typically, the work of a public relations specialist is fast-paced.
 You may be responsible for meeting tight deadlines while managing several tasks at one time.
 Some of your daily responsibilities could include:

 - Identifying target audiences and determining the best way to reach them

 - Analyzing PR performance metrics and acting on the collected information

 - Building relationships with local media outlets and tracking media coverage